brooklynrail/brooklynrail-platform/content/events/2021/08/the-forever-museum-archive_circa-6000bce-onyedika-chuke-and-gabriel-florenz.md

 event_platform:
   - zoom
 ---
-*[Onyedika Chuke: The Forever Museum Archive_Circa 6000BCE](https://pioneerworks.org/exhibitions/onyedika-chuke-the-forever-museum-archive_circa-6000bce)* is on view at Pioneer Works, New York, through October 31, 2021.
+*[Onyedika Chuke: The Forever Museum Archive_Circa 6000BCE](https://pioneerworks.org/exhibitions/onyedika-chuke-the-forever-museum-archive_circa-6000bce),* co-presented by LMCC and Pioneer Works, is on view at LMCC's Arts Center on Governors Island, New York, through October 31, 2021.